xuan32546/IOS13-SimulateTouch/README.md

 	* Programmable.
 Control scripts can be programmed with all the programming languages you desire.
 	* Instant controlling supported.
 The ios device can be controlled with no latency from other devices/computers.
 	* System-level touch simulation (will not inject to any process).
-	* Record & Playback
+	* Touch recording.
+Record your touch event and play back.
 2. GUI Application
-	* Script shop to download scripts.
-	* Write your own script.
 3. Others
 	* Application running.
 	* System wide alert box displaying.
 	* Shell accessing.

-## Upcoming Feature Updates (ALL FREE & OPEN SOURCE!)
-1. GUI Application
 	* Color picker.
 Get the color of a specified pixel.
-	* Touch recording.
-Record your touch event and play back.
 	* Image matching.
-2. Others
-	* Physical buttons simulations.
+	* Device information
+	* Battery information
+	* More features see the documentation below

+## Upcoming Feature Updates (ALL FREE & OPEN SOURCE!)
-	* Submit suggestions on discord!
+Submit suggestions on discord!

 ## Installation